Skip to content

 Blath Bhalg — common questions

-Blath Bhalg is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 480m of ascent and takes most walkers 3-5 hours.
-Terrain: Excellent estate tracks throughout the lower walk, with a final short stretch of cropped heather to the cairn.
+Blath Bhalg carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 480m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Excellent estate tracks throughout the lower walk, with a final short stretch of cropped heather to the cairn.

 Where do I park for Blath Bhalg?